k-gerner/Game-Pigeon-Solvers/Othello AI/README.md

 ### ✨ New in Version 2.1
 * You will now be able to see the board history while in AI Duel mode.
+* At the end of the game, the average time taken per move will be displayed for each player.

 #### Older Changelog
 * v2.0